Egypt prosecutor says e-coli was factor in deaths of British tourists

 Thomas Cook, which the couple was traveling with, moved 300 customers from the hotel they were staying in, the Steigenberger Aqua Magic, following the deaths on Aug.
 21.

-The British tour operator had taken note of the prosecutor’s announcement.
+The British tour operator said it had taken note of the prosecutor’s announcement.
 “We have not yet seen the full report and we will need time for our own experts to review it,” it said in a statement.

-Thomas Cook said earlier this month it had found a high level of e-coli and staphylococcus bacteria at the hotel they were staying in.
+Thomas Cook said earlier this month that it had found a high level of e-coli and staphylococcus bacteria at the hotel they were staying in.

 Local Egyptian officials initially said the Coopers both died of heart attacks, but the public prosecutor ordered an investigation.

+Tourism in Egypt has struggled since a 2011 popular uprising and the unrest that followed it, including the bombing of a Russian passenger jet in 2015 and the accidental killing of Mexican tourists by Egyptian forces the same year.

+Tourist revenues rose in Egypt this year with improved security conditions in the country, but numbers are still well below the more than 14 million tourist arrivals in 2010.
+Arrivals stood at around 5 million in the first half of 2018, a government official told Reuters last month.

-Reporting by Haitham Ahmed, Omar al-Fahmy, John Davison; additional reporting by Andy Bruce in London, Editing by John Stonestreet
+Reporting by Haitham Ahmed, Omar al-Fahmy, John Davison; additional reporting by Andy Bruce in London, Editing by John Stonestreet/Mark Heinrich